luisfelipesena/weather-application/README.md

    - Serves as a proxy to fetch weather data from external APIs.
    - Provides city autocomplete functionality.

+To facilitate visualization, the project has been deployed and can be accessed at: https://weather-dash-project.netlify.app/

 ## Technologies Used

 - Frontend: